-Before we formulate and prove Theorem \ref{ThmIntroEpsEKF} rigorously, we collect in Section \ref{SecEpsPrelim} three important ingredients.
-More precisely, in Subsection \ref{SubSecEpsMuBar} we state the local Cram\'er theorem (i.e.\ \eqref{EqIntroLocCram}), which is is the key tool in our proof to go from the microscopic variables to the macroscopic ones.
+We first collect in Section \ref{SecEpsPrelim} three important ingredients.
+More precisely, in Subsection \ref{SubSecEpsMuBar} we state the local Cram\'er theorem (i.e.\ \eqref{EqIntroLocCram}), which is the key tool in our proof to go from the microscopic variables to the macroscopic ones.
 Then, in Subsection \ref{SubSecEpsHBar} we study the analytic properties of the macroscopic Hamiltonian $ \bar{H}_\eps$ and show that its graph is of the form given in Figure \ref{Figdwh}.
 And as the third ingredient, we collect in Subsection~\ref{SubsecPotTheory} the key elements from potential theory that allow us to rewrite the average transition time, $ \E_{\nu_{B^-,B^+}}[\cT] $, in terms of quantities from electric networks.
-Namely, we show that $ \E_{\nu_{B^-,B^+}}[\cT] $ is equal to the quotient of the \emph{mass of the equilibrium potential} and the \emph{capacity} (see Lemma \ref{LemMeanTransition} below).
+Namely, we show that $ \E_{\nu_{B^-,B^+}}[\cT] $ is equal to the quotient of the \emph{mass of the equilibrium potential} and the \emph{capacity} (see Lemma \ref{LemMeanTransition}).

-After we collect these ingredients, we formulate the main result of this paper in Section \ref{SecEpsEyring}.
-The proof of this result follows in three steps.
+After we collect these ingredients, we introduce all missing objects of Theorem \ref{ThmIntroEpsEKF} and provide the main steps of its proof in Section \ref{SecEpsEyring}.
+This proof is divided into three steps.
 The first step consists of showing the correct upper bound for the capacity in Section \ref{SecEpsUpperB}.
 This is done by using the so-called \emph{Dirichlet principle} (see Lemma \ref{LemDirchletPrinc}).
 Here we have to choose an appropriate test function and compute the asymptotic value of the corresponding \emph{Dirichlet form}.
 In the second step, we compute in Section \ref{SecEpsLowerB} the lower bound on the capacity by an adaptation of the so-called \emph{two-scale approach}, which was initiated in the paper \cite{GORV}.
 This is the main point, where we use the assumption \eqref{EqIntroJAss}.
-We explain this is further detail in Remark \ref{RemarkJAss}.
+We explain this in further detail in Remark \ref{RemarkJAss}.
 Finally, we compute in Section \ref{SecEpsNum} the asymptotic value of the mass of the equilibrium potential.
 This follows from applying standard Laplace asymptotics, and by exploiting that the graph of $ \bar{H}_\eps$ has the form of a double-well function (cf.\ Figure \ref{Figdwh}).